Yoni-Gold/tic-tac-toe/README.md

 ### `npm run server`

-This will launch the server if the game.<br />
+This will launch the server of the game.<br />

 Now you can go to localhost/3001 in your browser and enjoy a game of Tic-Tac-Toe.